-In our gospel passage this morning, some Pharisees approached Jesus and asked if a man could divorce his wife, if man could separate what God has brought together.
-In response, Jesus made them understand that from the very beginning God made them male and female, they are no longer two but one.
-In good and in bad times they remain one until death do them part; no separation.
+In our gospel passage this morning, some Pharisees approached Jesus and asked if a man could divorce his wife if a man could separate what God has brought together.
+In response, Jesus made them understand that from the very beginning, God made them male and female; they are no longer two but one.
+In good and in bad times, they remain one until death do them part; no separation.

-Not too long ago the Pope made the process of annulment much easier, and that generated some questions among Catholics and none Catholics.
+Not too long ago, the Pope made the process of annulment much easier, and that generated some questions among Catholics and none Catholics.
 Has the Catholic Church now accepts divorce?
 They asked.
-The answer is certainly no, there is no divorce in the Catholic Church, the Pope has not granted divorce neither is he encouraging it.
-What he talked about was annulment, he only made the process of annulment a little bit easier than what it used to be.
+The answer is certainly no; there is no divorce in the Catholic Church; the Pope has not granted divorce; neither is he encouraging it.
+He talked about annulment; he only made the process of annulment a little bit easier than what it used to be.
 Annulment is not divorce.
-Divorce is the dissolution of a validly contracted marriage while annulment is the dissolution of an invalidly contracted marriage or a marriage that never technically existed.
+Divorce is the dissolution of a validly contracted marriage, while annulment is the dissolution of an invalidly contracted marriage or a marriage that never technically existed.
 Divorce does not exist in the Catholic Church.

-There is no doubt that the institution of marriage and family life are under threat today for socio-economic reasons, for religious reasons and so many other reasons.
-In recent times, Pope Francis has laid emphasis on family life, same-sex union, sexual abuses, and society’s attitude towards marriage among many other things.
+There is no doubt that the institution of marriage and family life are under threat today for socio-economic reasons, religious reasons, and so many other reasons.
+In recent times, Pope Francis has laid emphasis on family life, same-sex union, sexual abuses, and society’s attitude towards marriage, among many other things.
 Many of our young people today are scare of marriage because of what they see and hear about marriage, but marriage is a great institution instituted by God.

-We must let Christ be the foundation of our marriages, If a marriage is not well rooted, the family becomes shaky.
-Today, dating and marriages are being arranged and executed over the internet making two strangers living together in the name of marriage.
-Dating and marriage have being reduced to mere social activities, the dignity and sanctity of marriage means nothing to the contemporary age.
-This attitude towards marriage and family is beginning to reflect or raise its ugly head in our liturgical celebration of the sacrament of matrimony.
+We must let Christ be the foundation of our marriages; If a marriage is not well rooted, the family becomes shaky.
+Today, dating and marriages are being arranged and executed over the internet, making two strangers living together in the name of marriage.
+Dating and marriage have been reduced to mere social activities; marriage’s dignity and sanctity mean nothing to the contemporary age.
+This attitude towards marriage and family is beginning to reflect or raise its ugly head in our liturgical celebration of matrimony.
 It is obvious today that people now appreciate the social celebration of marriage over and above the sacramental celebration.
 The attendance in the liturgical celebration of marriage is far less than what you see in the social aspect of the celebration.
-In most cases, even the few that attends the church wedding are carried away during the Mass by some other activities like posing for photos, make up, chewing gum, phone calls and unnecessary fashion parade.
+In most cases, even the few that attends the church wedding are carried away during the Mass by some other activities like posing for photos, makeup, chewing gum, phone calls, and unnecessary fashion parade.

 Today, the Church reminds married couples that despite the difficulties, the challenging situations in their marriages, the failures and disappointments you find in each other as husbands and wives, you are brought together for companionship.
 In our first reading this morning, it is obvious that Adam did not find a suitable companion among the animals and other creatures except in his wife.
-Husbands and wives must therefore learn to find a companion in each other, despite the mistakes they may both make in their marriages.
-Learn to communicate, learn to talk about yourselves, about the successes, challenges of your marriages, and learn to resolves issues between your two selves.
+Therefore, husbands and wives must learn to find a companion in each other, despite the mistakes they may both make in their marriages.
+Learn to communicate, learn to talk about yourself, about the successes, challenges of your marriages, and learn to resolve issues between your two selves.
 And above all, let your home be a home of prayer.